 The image quality of scans produced by a document scanner can vary considerably, between manufacturers and across product price tiers.
 It is important to remember that scan quality is not solely reliant on any one technology, rather a combination of hardware and software working harmoniously.
 That said, a key component in the output of high-quality scans is the optical technology incorporated within a document scanner.

 An image sensor converts objects (paper) into digital files with the help of a lens and a light source.
 The most common image sensors are based on two technologies: the Charged Coupled Device (CCD) and the Contact Image Sensor (CIS).

-This article will explain the historical differences between CIS and CCD scanner technologies.
+This article will explain some of the historical differences between CIS and CCD scanner technologies.
 It would, however, be foolish to proclaim an outright ‘winner’, as many factors contribute to the overall quality of a digital scan.
-They include:
+These include:

 - Lens type and quality